 How can you prevent mistakes of privileged users?

 Minimizing the risk of negligence on the part of privileged users and preventing your regular employees from turning into inadvertent insider threats is essential for your cybersecurity.
-Let’s explore a few efficient practices that will help you achieve that goal:
+Let’s explore a few best practices for securing system administrators’ accounts that will help you achieve that goal:

 1. Clarify the rules and make them known.
 Start with specifying the rules for every process your privileged users are involved in.
 Then educate your employees and subcontractors on these rules.
 Make sure people know the rules and understand why it’s important to follow them.
 Educate both regular and privileged users to improve your company’s overall cybersecurity.